 Volunteer opportunities are on-snow and off-snow so skiing ability is not required as there are many tasks that can be completed away from the race course.
-Off-snow volunteer roles include race office, club cabin maintenance, cabin cleaning and organizing club social events.
+Off-snow volunteer roles include, but are not limited to: race office, club cabin maintenance, cabin cleaning and organizing club social events.